git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 {language=shell, line-numbers=off}
     $ ls -d *.go | entr -c go test ./...

-Sometimes, we may want to watch files recursively, and we need to do that in a cross-platform way.
-We can't depend on `**` existing to grab files recursively.
-Something more POSIX friendly would be `find . -print | grep -i '.*[.]go'`:
+Sometimes, we may want to watch files recursively, but we need it to run reliably across systems.
+We can't depend on `**` existing to grab files recursively, since that's not portable.
+Something more POSIX-friendly would be `find . -print | grep -i '.*[.]go'`:

 {language=shell, line-numbers=off}
     $ find . -print | grep -i '.*[.]go' | entr -c go test ./...

-Only run file watcher if entr is installed; let's wrap in a conditional [`command -v`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/command.html)
+To only run file watcher if entr is installed; let's wrap in a conditional [`command -v`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/command.html)
 test: